TrueNiv/ArchipelagoAdvancedClient/README.md

 A third party client for [Archipelago](archipelago.gg) aiming to provide better user experience and additional features.

 ## This build is not fully tested yet.
 It can connect to a room, but but issues may arise.
-Use at your own risk
+Use at your own risk!

 ## Running the desktop app